10 Things to Do in the Lisbon City Center

 2. Relive the history of Lisbon in its Cathedral

-On October 25, 1147, Christian troops led by Afonso Henriques (the first king re Portugal) entered Lisbon after defeating the Muslim army.
+On October 25, 1147, the Christian troops led by Afonso Henriques (the first king of Portugal) entered Lisbon after defeating the Muslim army.
 After four centuries, the Moors no longer controlled al-ʾIšbūnah, an important commercial center on the Tagus estuary.
 To celebrate this event, the monarch had a cathedral built on the ruins of the old mosque.

 At the top you can visit the treasury: four rooms with costumes, relics and jewelry that belonged to illustrious characters.
 La Sé is very fascinating after sunset; if you are passionate about seeing the monuments illuminated, I recommend you read the post 10 things to see in Lisbon at night.

 This monument has always watched over Lisbon.
 According to historians, the first traces of a defensive structure date back to the 8th century B.C.
 Phoenicians, Greeks, Carthaginians and later the Romans occupied the hill and, from 139 B.C., it was the base of operations of the consul Decius Junius Brutus who fought against the Lusitanians.
 The castle was built by the Visigoths and enlarged during the Muslim period.

 When it was conquered by the troops of Afonso Henriques (the future first king of Portugal), the Islamic elements left space to the Christians.
 To carry out the siege, the Portuguese monarch called to his aid a good number of German, Norman, Flemish and English crusaders who were devoted to the figure of St. George, therefore, the structure was entrusted to his figure.

 Over the centuries, the fortress has witnessed numerous historical events and has had both functions of Royal Palace and military tasks.
 Today, many tourists climb to the top of the hill to walk on its walls and enjoy the unbeatable view over the city and the Tagus.